formkit/docs-content/3.inputs/autocomplete.md

 ### Option slot

 The autocomplete input allows you to customize the look and feel of each option by using the option slot.
-In this example, we are using the option slot to display each option's asset; logo and name:
+In this example, we are using the option slot to display each option's asset, logo, and name:

 ::Example
 ---